MarvellEmbeddedProcessors/dao/doc/guides/tools/liquid_crypto_perf.rst

 The ``dao-liquid-crypto-perf-test`` tool is a performance benchmarking utility designed to evaluate the performance characteristics of the LiquidCrypto card.
-Currently, it supports throughput performance testing, enabling users to measure the card's data processing capabilities under various configurations.
+Currently, it supports throughput and latency performance testing, enabling users to measure the card's data processing capabilities under various configurations.

 The tool is capable of performing different types of operations, including